0x646e78/0x646e78.github.io/_posts/2020-03-15-ansible-vault-bitwarden.markdown

 categories: ansible
 ---

-I use [Bitwarden](https://bitwarden.com/) as my password manager.
-It is really good and I highly recommend it.
+I use [Bitwarden](https://bitwarden.com/) as my password manager, and I highly recommend it.
 I also use Ansible a whole lot, and make heavy use of [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).

 I've recently started using [Invoke](http://www.pyinvoke.org/) as my orchestrator after [crgm](https://crgm.net/) suggested it, which has got me thinking more about streamlining my processes.
 Today I hooked bitwarden into the mix.
 This is a first pass, but I'm happy with it.